 Brain surgery #6 left it’s mark on me…

-It’s been a while since I’ve been able to string two sentences together, read on to find out why…
+It’s been a while since I’ve managed to string two sentences together, read on to find out why…

-My last surgery (at the beginning of May) and recovery have been unlike anything I’ve experienced before.
-My expectations weren’t high however, truth be told, I had a feeling something might go wrong.
-Exactly what that would be, I did not know nor did I anticipate a brain bleed.
+My repeat ETV surgery on 4 May 2021 and recovery have been unlike anything I’ve experienced before.
+My expectations were not high yet, truth be told, I had a feeling something might go wrong.
+Exactly what that would be, I did not know, nor did I expect a brain bleed.

-My first night home, I fell backwards into the kitchen cupboard after going down to say hello to my dog, Jesse.
-The second time I fell smack bang into a shelf behind me, at the grocery store, after bending down to smell some candles on the bottom shelf.
-Hitting my back and knocking the back of my head hard on a shelf, caused me to feel like a complete idiot!
-Thankfully I wasn’t alone but it left my 17-year old son visibly scarred.
-I can only imagine looking like a drunk to anyone who witnessed it.
-It’s been a sluggish, almost sloth-like return to, dare I say it…”normalcy”?
+I came home on my first night.
+I fell backwards into the kitchen cupboard.
+This happened after I went down to say hello to my dog, Jesse.
+The second time, I fell at the grocery store.
+I landed smack bang into a shelf behind me after bending down to smell some candles on the bottom shelf.
+I hit my back.
+I also knocked the back of my head hard on a shelf.
+This caused me to feel like a total idiot!
+Thankfully I was not alone, but it left my 17-year-old son visibly scarred.
+I can only imagine looking like a drunk to anyone who saw it.
+It’s been a sluggish, almost sloth-like return to dare I say it…” normalcy”?
 It feels foreign to me.
 I feel changed and not for the better.

 It’s hard and so very frustrating!

-A previous surgeons words ringing true in my head, annoying but constant: “Each time we operate, we do more harm than good…”.
+A previous surgeon’s words were ringing true in my head.
+They were annoying but constant: “Each time we operate, we do more harm than good…”.
 He was the one with a god-like complex, his words now, feeling like an “I told you so moment”.

-I have no doubt these operations cause harm, out of the six I’ve had, this has been the worst in terms of recovery and effect.
+I have no doubt these operations cause harm.
+Out of the six I’ve had; this has been the worst in terms of recovery.
+It has had the most significant effect.

 The brutal reality of it all